john-science/mazelib/README.md

 ## [The mazelib API](docs/API.md)

-A quick introduction to how to use this library.
+A quick introduction in how to use this library.

 ## [Examples](docs/EXAMPLES.md)

-Many examples of different ways to display mazes.
-And lots of examples of how to create more unique, creative mazes.
+Examples of different ways to display mazes.
+And some examples of how to create more unique, tailored mazes.

 ## [Maze-Generating Algorithms](docs/MAZE_GEN_ALGOS.md)